 Rather than taking an existing topic in a radically different direction, use Reply as a Linked Topic.

-You may not post pictures of prints unless you have the right to do so, for example a print that you created that does not infringe someone else's intellectual propertly.
+You may not post pictures of creative works unless you have the right to do so, for example a print that you created that does not infringe someone else’s intellectual property.
 You may not post digital designs that belong to someone else without their permission.
-If you want to share something you find online, by all means link to it - but don't download and post it, since it deprives readers of context and the owner loses control.
-Of course, don't post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images), or for breaking any other law.
+If you want to share something you find online, by all means link to it - but don’t download and post it, since it deprives readers of context and the owner loses control.
+Of course, don’t post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images), or for breaking any other law.

 If someone shares a print that they’ve made, please respect their sharing and do not ask for the source design or artwork.
 Designs take work and have value, and when you ask someone to give you that value for free, you undermine their work.

 Yes, legalese is boring, but this protects us – and by extension, you and your data – against unfriendly folks.
 We have a Terms of Service describing your (and our) behavior and rights related to content, privacy, and laws.
 To use this service, you must agree to abide by our TOS.
 Should there be any conflict between this document or any other post on the site and the Terms of Service, the Terms of Service prevail.